 Fanai: The momentum is one thing that is always the most critical one.
-Yes there are times when the momentum doesn’t last and it drops down a little along the way.
-In the Creative Team we take action when this happens.
+Yes, there are times when the momentum doesn’t last, and it drops down a little along the way.
+In the Creative Team, we take action when this happens.
 It’s amazing to see the team members helping each other, pushing each other to get back on the horse when we see each other going down.
-Basically, as a team, we have been able to fairly maintain the momentum for the past 7 months.
+Basically, as a team, we have been able to maintain the momentum for the past 7 months fairly.

 Q: Did your team want to stretch the next goal?

 Fanai: YES!
-One of the example I can share here is when the team members looked at the hourly rate of the team within the past 6 months.
+One of the example I can share here is when the team members looked at the hourly rate of the team within the past six months.
 What we have achieved so far was challenging.
-But the team decided to up that goal 4 notches higher.
+But the team decided to up that goal four notches higher.

 Q: Why do we need to celebrate at work?